Jean-BaptisteBouvier/Jean-BaptisteBouvier.github.io/README.md

 - `Publications.html` is the code to generate the *Publications* page of the website.
 - `Research.html` is the code to generate the *Research* page of the website.
 - `Resume.html` is the code to generate the *Resume* page of the website.
+- `Teaching.html` is the code to generate the *Teaching* page of the website.
 - `_config.yml` gathers some high level information for the website.